 SMOKING - Smoking is prohibited in all public places and all overnight accommodations.

 CREDITCARDS - All revelant credit cards are accepted by hotels, restaurants and shops.

-LANGUAGE - Faroese is a Nordic language, related to the western dialect in Norway and Icelandic.
+LANGUAGE - Faroese is a Nordic language, related to the western dialect in Norway and Iceland.
 Most Faroese understand and speak Nordic.

 TRAVEL INSURANCE - Holiday travel inside of Europe is covered by the Danish health insurance.
 We recommend that you buy cancellation insurance as a supplement.
-Please contact you travel agency or insurance company.
+Please contact your travel agency or insurance company.

 TELEPHONE - When calling the Faroe Islands, dial +298 and the subscribers number.

-TIME DIFFERENCE - The Faroe Islands are on Greenwich Mean Time and are therefor one hour behind continental Europe.
+TIME DIFFERENCE - The Faroe Islands are on Greenwich Mean Time and are therefore one hour behind continental Europe.
 12 pm in Denmark is 11 am in the Faroe Islands.